Frequently Asked Questions

 • Visit the Program Application page for information about current applications.

 No, applications are reviewed only after the deadline.
-Submitting in advance of the deadline is advantageous only to ensure that applicants can resolve any difficulties with the submission process.
+Submitting in advance of the deadline is advantageous only to ensure that applicants can resolve any technical difficulties with the submission process.

-For Educators and Artists & Writers, applications are reviewed by a panel selected from our Network of Experts.
+For Educators and Artists & Writers, applications are reviewed by a panel selected from our Network of Experts and other experienced professionals.
 Applications are evaluated based on their ability to embody the principles and goals of Polar STEAM as well as the ability to reach and serve groups who are historically underrepresented in polar science.
 Many levels of professional experience are considered for educators, artists & writers, and researchers and the evaluation process is designed to be inclusive of professionals at various stages in their careers.
 Applications from artists & writers are further evaluated on the ability to support the proposed project logistically.

 Researcher applications are reviewed by Polar STEAM staff.
 The application package and broader impact goals are evaluated to determine if they align with Polar STEAM’s objectives and program capabilities.